the-engine-room/library/README.md

 ## Deploying Updates

 Commit your changes, push to the gh-pages branch, and it will be live on GitHub Pages.
+Travis CI ensures that the compiled version of the site is pushed to Master.